AC is the name of a chemotherapy combination. It includes the drugs:

 It helps to drink plenty of fluids.
 Some people think that cranberry juice can help but others feel it makes the soreness worse.
-Research studies haven't found that it helps.

 You might find that some drinks increase the soreness, such as tea and coffee.
 You can experiment for yourself and see what works for you.